- Zinc is important for your immune system.

 Zinc is a mineral that is important for your immune system.
-Zinc is also needed for wound healing and normal growth and development.
+Zinc is also needed for wound healing, normal growth, and development.

 How much zinc do I need?

 Because your body cannot make zinc, you must get it through your diet.
 The amount of zinc you need daily, or the recommended dietary allowance (RDA), depends on your age and gender.
-Girls age 9 to 13 years old need 8 milligrams of zinc each day.
-Girls age 14 to 18 years old need 9 milligrams each day.
+Girls ages 9 to 13 years old need 8 milligrams of zinc each day.
+Girls ages 14 to 18 years old need 9 milligrams each day.

 What are some good sources of zinc?

-There are many different foods that have zinc.
-Oysters contain the most zinc, but red meat and poultry are the most commonly eaten sources of zinc.
-Zinc is also found in:
+There are many different foods that contain zinc.
+Oysters contain the highest amount of zinc, but red meat and poultry are the most commonly eaten sources of zinc.
+Other foods that contain zinc include:

 - Dairy products

 - Fortified breakfast cereals

 |Cheddar cheese||1 ounce||1.0|

 |Life® cereal||1/2 cup||5.8|